Compare House Removals

 Compare local, verified removal companies

-For example, thoroughly reading and understanding your rental agreement will give you an idea of any notice you will need to give on moving out of the property.
+You should carefully read your rental agreement, ensuring you understand the document.
+This will give you an idea of any notice you will need to give on moving out of the property.
 It will also help you understand any work that may need to be done in order to qualify to receive your deposit back in full once you have moved.

 For example, it may state that the house or flat needs to be professionally cleaned with no stains, marks or scuffs on flooring and any cosmetic alterations such as paint or hooks for pictures needing to be put back to their original state.